Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/CAVv.md

 > At what level of performance are all trained networks compared?
 Are they all trained until the same loss value and how close is this MSE to 0?

 All networks are trained for 5000 gradient steps.
-We exclude those networks from the analysis that are performing less than -20dB in terms of normalized mean squared error.
+We exclude those networks from the analysis that are performing less than -20dB in terms of normalized mean squared error tested on a  version of the task that is 16 times as long as the task on which the networks were trained.